 954. For essentially the same reasons which I have set out above, I do not consider that the terms of the Notices of Review in the present case are sufficient to prevent or oust the application of 'death's blow' or 'grip of the peril' principles.
 The effect of the Notices of Review was to accelerate the date at which the WR Cover expired for Russia from the date originally agreed as the end of the period of insurance to the date and time when the Notices of Review took effect.
 They did not alter the scope of any cover provided for losses eventuating post expiry.
-In other words, if the insuring clause admitted of 'death's blow' or 'grip of the peril' principles at the end of the application of the same principles, and simply brought forward the relevant date for the application of those principles.
+In other words, if the insuring clause admitted of 'death's blow' or 'grip of the peril' principles at the end of the policy term, the early expiry of cover in respect of Russia would have admitted of the application of the same principles, and simply brought forward the relevant date for the application of those principles.